Clone via github.

 It is efficient and flexible enough to be used for research-grade simulations.

 - Efficient matrix product state types

 - Complex numbers (handled lazily: no efficiency loss if real)

 - Article: Should you use Periodic Boundary Conditions in DMRG?

 ITensors are as easy to multiply as scalars: matching indices automatically contract, making it simple to transcribe tensor network diagrams into correct, efficient code.

-For example, the diagram below can be converted to code as
+For example, the diagram below (resembling the overlap of two matrix product states) can be converted to code as

 Getting started with ITensor:

 Or download if you do not have git.

 (Cloning with the "git" program allows tracking changes to ITensor; for more see our git quickstart guide.)